What is shingles?

 |Stress Management: Breathing Exercises for Relaxation|

 Shingles is a reactivation of the varicella-zoster virus, a type of herpes virus that causes chickenpox.
 After you have had chickenpox, the virus lies inactive in your nerve roots and remains inactive until, in some people, it flares up again.
-When the virus becomes active again, you get shingles instead of chickenpox.
+If the virus becomes active again, you may get a rash that occurs only in the area of the affected nerve.
+This rash is called shingles.

 When the virus that causes chickenpox reactivates, it causes shingles.
 Early symptoms of shingles include headache, sensitivity to light, and flu-like symptoms without a fever.
 You may then feel itching, tingling, or pain where a band, strip, or small area of rash may appear several days or weeks later.
 A rash can appear anywhere on the body but will be on only one side of the body, the left or right.
 The rash will first form blisters, then scab over, and finally clear up over a few weeks.
 This band of pain and rash is the clearest sign of shingles.